Skip to main content

 Guidelines

-The California Department of Education (CDE) has developed these Universal Meals Program (UMP) Implementation Guidelines (Guidelines) in accordance with California Education Code (EC) Section 49501.5(e).
+The California Department of Education (CDE) has developed these UMP Implementation Guidelines (Guidelines) in accordance with California Education Code (EC) Section 49501.5(d).

 Universal Meals Program Implementation Guidelines (DOCX)